|HPS 0410||Einstein for Everyone|

 |To begin, imagine an ordinary, classical particle confined to a box.
 It bounces back and forth between the walls.
 Classical physics allows it to move at any speed.
 As a result it can have a continuous range of different energies.|

-the same box.
-The stable waves that can persist within the box are so
+to the same box.
+The stable waves that can persist within the box

 Anyone who plays a stringed instrument is familiar with them.
 When a string is plucked or bowed, the base note results from a standing wave whose half-wavelength is the length of the string.
 There are overtones also formed that give the richness of the sound.
 These are smaller standing waves, whose wavelengths equal the length of the string, 2/3 that length, half that length, and so on.
 The essential condition is that a wave can form as long as it has nodes--the points of no displacement--at either end of the string.